Lime Kiln Field Day

 Lime Kiln Field Day (also known as Lime Kiln Club Field Day or Bert Williams: Lime Kiln Field Day) is a 1913 American black-and-white silent film produced by the Biograph Company and Klaw and Erlanger.
+Unnamed, unassembled, and abandoned by its producers during post-production, the original footage was saved when Biograph donated its vaults to the Museum of Modern Art in 1938.
+It is considered to be the oldest surviving feature film with an all-Black cast.

 Production background

-Led by the famous Caribbean American musical theater performer and recording artist Bert Williams, the cast involved Harlem-based entertainment pioneers Sam Lucas, Abbie Mitchell, J. Leubrie Hill, Emma Reed, John Wesley (Wes) Jenkins (1859-1930), Walker Thompson (1887-1922), Billy Harper, and other theater performers, including members of J. Leubrie Hill’s Darktown Follies stage company.
+Led by the famous Caribbean-American musical theater performer and recording artist Bert Williams, the cast involved Harlem-based entertainment pioneers Sam Lucas, Abbie Mitchell, J. Leubrie Hill, Emma Reed, John Wesley (Wes) Jenkins (1859–1930), Walker Thompson (1887–1922), Billy Harper, and other theater performers, including members of J. Leubrie Hill's Darktown Follies stage company.

 Biograph Company produced the film for Marcus Klaw and A. L. Erlanger in the Bronx, New York.
 Lime Kiln Field Day was shot at locations in New York as well as New Jersey using a 35mm camera at 19fps.

 After filming over an hour of footage, the producers Klaw and Erlanger abandoned the project during post-production, leaving the film to be without a title and locked away by the Biograph Film Studio.